Thinking about a Minneapolis elopement?

 Choosing a more intimate celebration of your wedding means you get to focus on only the most important things – you and your partner.

 I approach elopement photography with two goals – document your joy together, and make sure the photos feel natural and intimate.

 If you are planning on eloping in Minneapolis or St Paul, I have some tips to keep in mind and also some suggestions for your photography.
 I also offer special elopement photography packages for weekday weddings (Monday – Thursday) and for winter.

-Eloping in the time of COVID or Oh, hey, is that affecting your wedding plans?
+Eloping in the time of COVID or “So, your wedding is looking different”

 You know what I see?
 I see couples being able to put everything on the table in terms of planning a wedding, and then only pick up the elements that matter to them.

 Socially conscious giving and a courthouse elopement?
 On the table.

 Series of small gatherings of family and friends?
 On the table.

 Small ceremony with big party later?
 ON THE TABLE!